 Overview.
 These data provide a detailed snapshot of ICE custody practices.
 The data have been compiled from case-by-case records obtained from Immigration and Customs Enforcement (ICE) by the Transactional Records Access Clearinghouse (TRAC) at Syracuse University.
-The records cover all individuals who were in ICE custody as of June 30, 2018.
+The records cover all individuals who were in ICE custody at various points in time as recent as of April 30, 2019.

 Selection, sorting and filtering the data using the three data tables.